robertmuth/Cwerg/Docs/README.md

 ### Target ISAs (Assembler/Disassembler)

-These can be used standalone (without the rest of Cwerg)
+Can be used standalone (without the rest of Cwerg)

 Implementations: Python, C++